 The high summer temperatures will cause air conditioners around the country to work harder to keep homes cool and result in many people opting to entertain themselves at home, increasing energy use and demand from the power grid.
 The closure of power plants means that less energy is being supplied to the market.
 Economics 101 tells us that increased demand plus decreased supply means higher market prices.

 Due to these events, the cost of purchasing electricity from the power grid is much higher, so retail electric providers have to sell electricity at a higher price.
 When this happens, some providers may not be able to keep up with the rising prices, which causes them to leave the electricity market.
 Customers of these providers are then switched to a new provider so that they do not lose service, but they often pay a higher rate with their new provider because the new provider has to account for a sudden influx of customers when the previous provider goes out of business.
-The Texas electricity market is currently experiencing this, initiating the use of providers of last resort.
+In the Texas electricity market, providers that gain customers due to others leaving the market are called providers of last resort.

 If you are currently on a variable-rate plan or your electricity provider goes out of business, you should sign up with a fixed-rate electricity plan as soon as possible to protect yourself from the cost of rising electricity prices.
 Direct Energy has a variety of fixed-rate electricity plans so you can find the perfect plan for your home and lock in a rate free from market price spikes.
 Our usage insights tool helps you track your energy usage so you can save even more!